 Coronavirus Update - Full School Closure

-Coronavirus Update - The school will close to all pupils commencing Monday 23rd March
+Coronavirus Update - The school will be closed to all pupils from Monday 23rd March

 The government made a major policy announcement last night: